jessepav/lacygoill-wiki-backup/vim/ex.md

 >     exim  vim -E      Start in improved Ex mode (see |Ex-mode|).      *exim*
 >                             (**normally not installed**)

----

-`ex` and `exim` have been removed from Nvim.
-IOW, you can't invoke Nvim under those names.

 ### I get a whole bunch of errors when I run `ex`!

 When Vim is called under the name `ex`, it starts in compatible mode.